Loudr/api-specs/integration-1sheet.md

 `physical`, `digital`, `direct`, and `blanket`.
 These are here for the record.

 Clients will be expected to deliver requests via the v1 API specs detailed in [requests.md](requests.md).
-Clients may query requests according to the v1 specification, or the [version-2 specificaitons](version2.md).
+Clients will query requests according to the [version-2 specificaitons](version2.md).

 ### b.
 Usage Report Integration Test